ntrtd/archiverse-theia/docs/architecture/index.md

 # Architecture Overview

-The Archiverse Theia application follows a modular architecture based on Eclipse Theia extensions within a Yarn/Lerna monorepo (`archiverse-theia`).
-This allows for clear separation of concerns between different functionalities and environments.
-Deployment infrastructure (Dockerfiles, Helm charts) is managed in the `submodules/archiverse-infra` submodule.
+The Archiverse Theia application follows a modular architecture based on Eclipse Theia extensions.
+It leverages a separate backend process for core language and persistence functionalities, interacting with frontend components via RPC.
+Dependencies like the core ontology and model server are typically sourced from private GitHub packages.

-## High-Level Structure (CrossModel Alignment)

-*(A diagram illustrating the main components and their interactions, similar to the CrossModel diagram, would be beneficial here)*
+*(A diagram illustrating the main components and their interactions would be beneficial here)*

-The architecture aligns with the CrossModel pattern, separating the main Theia environment from a dedicated Server Process hosting core logic:

-*   **Theia Environment:**
+## High-Level Components

+The system is primarily composed of the following parts:

+1.  **`archiverse-theia` (This Repository):** The frontend application and integration layer.
-    *   **Application Shells (`apps/electron-app`, `apps/browser-app`):** The main application containers (Electron or Browser).
-They bundle Theia frontend and backend *contributions*.
+    *   **Application Shells (`hosts/electron-app`, `hosts/browser-app`):** The main application containers (Electron or Browser) that host the Theia frontend and backend contributions.
-    *   **Theia Backend Process:** Runs the main Theia backend Node.js environment.
-Hosts *contributions* that act as proxies to the `Server Process`.
+    *   **Theia Frontend (`packages/theia-frontend-*`):** UI components running in the browser/renderer process (e.g., `theia-frontend-explorer`, `theia-frontend-glsp`, `theia-frontend-forms`).
+These communicate with Theia Backend Contributions via Theia RPC.
+See [Frontend Extensions](./frontend-extensions.md) for details.
-        *   **Backend Contributions (`packages/theia-backend-extensions/`):** Contains extensions like `glsp-contribution` which receive requests from the frontend via Theia RPC and forward them to the actual servers in the `Server Process` via custom RPC (e.g., Sockets).
-Includes Model Hub contributions if used.
+    *   **Theia Backend Contributions (`packages/theia-backend-extensions/`):** Extensions running in the main Theia backend process.
+They act as lightweight proxies, receiving requests from the frontend via Theia RPC and forwarding them to the `archiverse-model-server` via custom RPC (e.g., Sockets).
+Includes contributions for GLSP communication (`glsp-contribution`) and potentially Model Hub integration.
 See [Backend Contributions](./backend-extensions.md) for details.

-    *   **Theia Frontend (`packages/theia-frontend-*`):** UI components running in the browser/renderer process (Explorer, GLSP Client, Forms Client, Menus, etc.).
-Communicate with the Theia Backend Process via Theia RPC.
-See [Frontend Extensions](./frontend-extensions.md) for details.
-*   **Server Process (`apps/server-process/`):** A standalone Node.js process hosting the core logic and actual servers.
+2.  **`archiverse-model-server`:** A standalone Node.js process hosting the core language logic, persistence, and other backend services.
+(Likely consumed as a dependency, e.g., a private GitHub package).
-    *   **Core Language Logic:** Implements the Langium services (parser, validator, linker, scope provider, AST interfaces) using the grammar/schema provided by the `@archiverse/archie` NPM package.
-The `submodules/archiverse-archie` contains the source for this package (reference only).
+    *   **Core Language Logic:** Implements the Langium services (parser, validator, linker, scope provider, AST interfaces) using the grammar/schema provided by the `@archiverse/ontology` package.
-    *   **Persistence Implementations (`packages/persistence-*`):** Provides `persistence-graphdb` and `persistence-inmemory` implementations, consuming interfaces defined alongside the Langium services within the `server-process`.
-The `server-process` selects one at startup.
+    *   **Persistence Implementations (`packages/persistence-*`):** Provides implementations for data storage (e.g., `persistence-graphdb` for graph databases, `persistence-inmemory` for transient storage).
+The `archiverse-model-server` selects the appropriate implementation at startup.
-    *   **GLSP Server (`glsp-server` within `server-process`):** The actual GLSP server implementation.
-Accesses the core Langium services (running within the same `server-process`) directly.
-Listens for connections from the `glsp-contribution` in the Theia Backend.
+    *   **GLSP Server:** The actual GLSP (Graphical Language Server Platform) server implementation.
+It interacts with the core Langium services (within the same process) to provide diagram data and handles edits.
+Listens for connections from the `glsp-contribution` in the Theia backend.
-    *   **Model Service Facade (`model-service` within `server-process`):** Exposes core language and persistence functionalities (e.g., get/update AST, query) via a custom RPC interface (e.g., `ArchiverseModelService`).
-Listens for connections from components like the `glsp-contribution` or potential Model Hub contributions in the Theia Backend.
+    *   **Model Service Facade (`ArchiverseModelService`):** Exposes core language and persistence functionalities (e.g., get/update AST, query) via a custom RPC interface.
+Listens for connections from Theia backend contributions.

+3.  **`@archiverse/ontology`:** A package (likely private GitHub package) defining the Archiverse modeling language grammar/schema using Langium.
+It's consumed by `archiverse-model-server`.

+4.  **`archiverse-mcp-server`:** (Optional) A separate process exposing Archiverse-specific tools to AI agents via the Model Context Protocol (MCP).
+Communicates with `archiverse-model-server` via RPC.
+(Likely consumed as a dependency).

+5.  **`archiverse-infra`:** Infrastructure resources (Dockerfiles, Helm charts, IaC scripts) for deployment.
+(Likely managed in a separate repository or submodule).

-*   **Protocol (`packages/protocol`):** Shared TypeScript types and interfaces for communication (e.g., RPC definitions between Theia Backend Contributions and the Server Process).
+6.  **Protocol Package (`packages/protocol`):** Contains shared TypeScript types and interfaces used for communication between the Theia Backend Contributions and the `archiverse-model-server` (e.g., RPC definitions).
-*   **Submodules:**
-    *   `archiverse-archie`: Source for the core language grammar/schema package (reference only).
-    *   `archiverse-infra`: Dockerfiles, Helm charts for deployment.
-    *   Others (GLSP, etc. - reference only).

 ## Key Architectural Concepts

-### Theia Environment vs. Server Process

-Following the CrossModel pattern, the application separates the standard Theia environment (Frontend, Backend Contributions) from a dedicated `Server Process` (`apps/server-process/`) which hosts the core language logic, persistence, and actual backend servers (GLSP, Model Service Facade).

-*   **Theia Backend Contributions (`packages/theia-backend-extensions/`):** Act as lightweight proxies within the main Theia backend process.
-They handle communication with the frontend via Theia RPC and forward requests to the `Server Process` via custom RPC (e.g., Sockets).
-*   **`Server Process` (`apps/server-process/`):** The heavyweight process containing:
-    *   The implementation of the Langium services (using grammar from `@archiverse/archie`).
-    *   The selected persistence implementation (`persistence-graphdb` or `persistence-inmemory`).
-    *   The actual GLSP Server logic.
-    *   The `ArchiverseModelService` RPC facade.
-    Components within this process can interact directly.

-### Client/Backend Contributions/Server Process Separation
+### Client / Backend Contribution / Server Process Separation

+The architecture separates concerns into distinct layers:

-*   **Frontend (Theia Client):** UI components within `packages/theia-frontend-*`.
-Runs in the browser/renderer.
-Communicates via Theia RPC to Backend Contributions.
+1.  **Frontend (Client):** The user interface components running in the browser (`packages/theia-frontend-*`).
+Responsible for rendering and user interaction.
+Communicates with the Backend Contributions via Theia RPC.
-*   **Backend Contributions (Theia Backend):** Proxy logic within `packages/theia-backend-extensions/`.
-Runs in the main Theia Backend Node.js process.
-Communicates via custom RPC to the Server Process.
+2.  **Backend Contributions (Theia Backend):** Extensions running within the main Theia backend process (`packages/theia-backend-extensions/`).
+Act as proxies, forwarding requests from the frontend to the appropriate backend services (like `archiverse-model-server`).
-*   **Server Process:** Core logic, persistence, GLSP server, Model Service facade within `apps/server-process/`.
-Runs as a separate Node.js process.
+3.  **Server Process (`archiverse-model-server`):** A dedicated process containing the core logic, data persistence, language services (Langium), and other backend functionalities (like the GLSP server).
+This keeps the main Theia process lightweight and allows the backend to be scaled independently.

 ### Pluggable Persistence Layer

-The core language logic (implemented in `apps/server-process`) is decoupled from the storage mechanism.
+The `archiverse-model-server` is designed to work with different data storage mechanisms.
-*   **Persistence Interface:** Defined within `apps/server-process` (or implicitly expected by its Langium services).
+*   **Persistence Interface:** Defined within the `archiverse-model-server` (or implicitly expected by its Langium services).
-*   **Implementations:** Provided by `packages/persistence-graphdb` and `packages/persistence-inmemory` in this repository.
+*   **Implementations:** Provided by separate packages (e.g., `packages/persistence-graphdb`, `packages/persistence-inmemory` within this monorepo, or potentially external packages).
-*   **`Server Process`:** Injects the chosen persistence implementation (based on configuration/environment) which handles:
-    *   Managing the connection to the storage (graph DB or in-memory map).
-    *   Handling optional seeding.
-    *   Loading data and constructing Langium ASTs (`loadAstForUri`).
-    *   Traversing Langium ASTs and persisting changes back (`saveAst`).
-*   **Langium Integration:** The Langium services implemented within the `server-process` operate on the in-memory AST loaded/managed via the injected persistence service *within the Server Process*.
+*   **Configuration:** The `archiverse-model-server` selects the desired persistence implementation at startup based on configuration.
+This implementation handles connecting to the database, loading data into the Langium AST, and persisting changes.

 ### Model Interaction via RPC

-Components outside the `Server Process` interact with the model data via the RPC interface exposed by the `ArchiverseModelService` facade running within the `Server Process`.
+Components outside the `archiverse-model-server` (like Theia Backend Contributions or potentially the `archiverse-mcp-server`) interact with the model data via the RPC interface exposed by the `ArchiverseModelService` facade within the `archiverse-model-server` process.
+This ensures a stable and well-defined API for accessing core functionalities.

-*   **`ArchiverseModelService` Facade:** Exposed by `apps/server-process`, providing methods to get/update the AST, run validations, perform structural queries etc., using the Langium services implemented within the `server-process` and the injected persistence layer.
-*   **Theia Backend Contributions (e.g., GLSP Contribution, Model Hub Contributions):** Act as RPC clients connecting to the `ArchiverseModelService`.
-If Model Hub is used, its contributions run here and make RPC calls to the `ArchiverseModelService` instead of accessing Langium services directly.
-*   **Frontend Clients (`packages/theia-frontend-*`, Editors):** Use standard Theia RPC to talk to the Backend Contributions, which then relay requests to the `Server Process` via the custom RPC mechanism.
+### Langium Integration

+The core language intelligence (parsing, validation, linking, content assist, etc.) is provided by Langium services.
+These services are implemented within the `archiverse-model-server` process, using the grammar defined in the `@archiverse/ontology` package.
+They operate directly on the in-memory AST representation of the model.

-### Custom Model Explorer (`packages/theia-frontend-explorer`)
+### Custom Model Explorer

-A dedicated custom Theia view replaces the standard File Explorer.
-It communicates via Theia RPC with a backend contribution (potentially part of `packages/theia-backend-extensions/`), which in turn uses RPC to call structural query methods on the `ArchiverseModelService` facade in the `Server Process`.
+To handle potentially large models and provide a tailored user experience, the application uses a custom explorer view (`theia-frontend-explorer`).
+This component interacts with the backend (via Theia RPC and the `archiverse-model-server`) to fetch and display model elements hierarchically, rather than relying on a traditional file system structure.